dianavile/RgSocDVTeam/General Workflow Git, Version Control and Github.md

 Pure excitement, is what we felt [when we got accepted](https://twitter.com/LSGorg/status/998830730405990400) for the Rails Girls Summer of Code scholarship.
 We couldn´t wait to start pair coding on a Open Source project together.
 We felt very privileged to be part of the Rails Girls Summer of Code community.
 Knowing it would become a busy summer, it didn´t long to realize we needed to prepare ourselves.

 ### Getting ready
-Even before the Rails Girls Summer of Code experience started, life have been hectic.
-Combining both a full-time job and complete opposite workschedules.
+Even before the Rails Girls Summer of Code experience started, life have been hectic, combining both a full-time job and complete opposite workschedules.
 Yet we managed to meet each other once or twice a week.
 In the days before the official start:

-1) On Friday afternoon, we both attended a [Scrum Workshop](https://twitter.com/artnerdnet/status/1012799490456158209) giving by our Coach @cristina_verdi.
+1) We both attended a [Scrum Workshop](https://twitter.com/artnerdnet/status/1012799490456158209) giving by our Coach @cristina_verdi.
 PICTURE

-2) Sunday, we met for a strategy session to [Plan and Research for @RailsGirlsSoC](https://twitter.com/artnerdnet/status/1012799490456158209)
+2) We met for a strategy session to [Plan and Research for @RailsGirlsSoC](https://twitter.com/artnerdnet/status/1012799490456158209)
 PICTURE

-3) On Monday, we both read the [@RailsGirlsSoC guidelines](https://twitter.com/artnerdnet/status/1010835368051138560) PICTURE, PDF
+3) We prepared ourselves reading the [@RailsGirlsSoC guidelines](https://twitter.com/artnerdnet/status/1010835368051138560) PICTURE, PDF